dswinscoe-org/restnest-openapi/README.md

 ## RESTNEST Instance Setup

 To get started, just fork the [restnest-openapi](https://github.com/dswinscoe-org/restnest-openapi) repo, clone a feature branch locally and run a single script.
-Some initial cloud service setup is also required, e.g. Google Cloud Platform Secret Manager for secret storage.
-The install script will require a GCP ProjectId to continue.

 After the initial creation of the RESTNEST instance, developers can work independently on domain scenarios by repeating the process: